GSTT-CSC/hazen/README.md

 We have used hazen with MRI data from a handful of different MRI scanners, including multiple different vendors.
 If your MRI data doesn't work with hazen, or the results are unexpected, please submit an Issue and we will investigate.

+### Contributing as a developer

+Please see the CONTRIBUTING.md for developer guidelines.

 ---